 Sinking Fund Levies

-Finally, there are the special levies.
+Finally, there are special levies.
 Whilst the sinking fund is there to generally fund larger expenses and a few unanticipated repairs, there are of course issues that it doesn’t cover.
-Paying this fee is likely the least popular as people tend to prefer to only pay for things that they know need attending to, but if there is an additional problem that urgently needs attending to, it’s better to have the money to fix it in advance, rather than be unprepared and have to come up with the money last minute or just let the issue grow larger than necessary.
+Paying this fee is likely the least popular as people tend to prefer to only pay for things that they know need attending.
+But if there is an additional problem that urgently needs attending to, it’s better to have the money to fix it in advance, rather than be unprepared and just let the issue grow larger than necessary.

-How Much Are Strata Fees And Do You Pay For Them When You’re Renting?
+How Much Are Strata Management Fees And Do You Pay For Strata Fees When You’re Renting?